SomeWeekendReading/someweekendreading.github.io/_posts/2025-07-26-ceterum-censeo.md

 <a href="{{ site.baseurl }}/images/2025-07-26-ceterum-censeo-heso-ten-publishers.jpg"><img src="{{ site.baseurl }}/images/2025-07-26-ceterum-censeo-heso-ten-publishers-thumb.jpg" width="400" height="323" alt="The Weekend Publisher &amp; Assistant Weekend Publisher in yoga classes, practicing their 'heso-ten' poses" title="The Weekend Publisher &amp; Assistant Weekend Publisher in yoga classes, practicing their 'heso-ten' poses" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 Sometimes it's hard for us Asperger-ish nerds to communicate to NTs just how _wonderful_ our obsessions are.
 So it is, often, with oddities of Latin and other ancient languages.
-Most people don't get it, and even outright _refuse_ to get it, or even try.
+Most people don't get it, and even outright _refuse_ to get it, and won't even _try_ to get it.

 For example, like all good editors with a cool story, I tried to explain it to the Weekend Publisher and the Assistant Weekend Publisher.
 However, as you can see here, they were engaged in yoga classes perfecting their _heso-ten_ poses.
 (Japanese: "navel to the heavens".
 No, it's not a real yoga pose.
-Did you really expect that?)
+Did you really expect that?
+It's just how we speak Cat Japanese here at Ch&acirc;teau Weekend.)

 Still, in these difficult times, I envy their ability to relax.